grafana/agent/docs/flow/reference/components/prometheus.integrations.node_exporter.md

 `rootfs_path`              | string       | Specify a prefix for accessing the host filesystem. | `/` | no

 The `set_collectors` argument defines a hand-picked list of enabled-by-default collectors.
-If set, anything not provided in that list will be disabled by default.
+If set, anything not provided in that list is disabled by default.

 The `enable_collectors` enables more collectors over the default set, or on top